Are UK bonuses taxed? (July 2022 National Insurance Update)

 There are also limits on how much you can pay into your pension.

-· You get a £40,000 annual pension contributions allowance – you can roll this over for up to 3 years if you’ve got any unused allowances.
+· You get an annual pension contributions allowance of £40,000 or the equivalent of your annual salary; whichever is the lower – you can roll this over for up to 3 years if you’ve got any unused allowances.

 · There is a current lifetime allowance of £1,073,100.
 If you pay more than that into your pension over your lifetime, you could face a charge.